A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-s194323 used 9 credits in trying to get the compute engine to run experiments.
+s194323 used $9 credits in trying to get the compute engine to run experiments. s183969 used $7.5 credits for compute engine experiments and a tiny bit more for deploying our model.
+All other uses were negligible.

 ## Overall discussion of project